There is one thing all quality whiteboard animation videos have in common:

-This would be the perfect time for the artist to interject the overall purpose of the whiteboard animated video with highlighting its concepts with big bold words and use of the color red which most good whiteboard videos use, because the color red tends to appeal to our emotion of attraction.
+This would be the perfect time for the artist to interject the overall purpose of the whiteboard animated video with highlighting its concepts with big bold words and use of the color red which most good whiteboard videos use because the color red tends to appeal to our emotion of attraction.
 Whatever word or object is highlighted red, we naturally become attracted to.

 Why are whiteboard animation videos so effective?

 The music played must be something similar to elevator music to give a sense of comfort.
-For some strange reason the mind associates elevator music with comfort, which is the sort of music is used in elevators – to make strangers feel comfortable around each other in a small enclosed space.
+For some strange reason, the mind associates elevator music with comfort, which is the sort of music is used in elevators – to make strangers feel comfortable around each other in a small enclosed space.
 The use of this style of background music gives the user a sense of friendliness and appeals to sympathetic emotions.

 The drawings themselves must be sharp and a bit cartoonish to portray a friendly demeanor while keeping true to the message and context.
-This is a difficult feat, but this can be accomplished by restricting the animated human figures while animating the texts and other non-living objects, and maintaining a consistent narration that uses keywords outline the main message.
+This is a difficult feat, but this can be accomplished by restricting the animated human figures while animating the texts and other non-living objects and maintaining a consistent narration that uses keywords to outline the main message.

 Displaying the hand is another common theme in most whiteboard animation.